 For me, I was a reader of Motley Fool Stock Advisor before I joined the Fool, and I came to trust and rely on David and Tom Gardner's picks.
 Did all of their recommendations move me?
 Nope.
 Back in 2003, TiVo

 But a couple months earlier, he convinced me that Pixar would handsomely reward long-term owners.
 Its movies were poised to make millions, providing huge leverage in its negotiations with potential acquirers ... like Disney

 The bottom line

 I'm not entirely hands-off, but I'm happy to let others do the initial legwork.
 That said, Lynch and Stock Advisor have taught me how to do my own research.
 A recent issue detailed the various ways companies can make good use of their profits.
 They can:

 - Repurchase shares

 - Reinvest in the business

-Profitable companies can reward shareholders in myriad ways, but when analyzing a stock, I've learned that it's best to make sure they're doing so intelligently.
+Profitable companies can reward shareholders in myriad ways.
+But when analyzing a stock, I've learned that it's best to make sure they're doing so intelligently.

-That's one of the tips I've learned from Tom and Dave, and I can use it in the future to determine if the investing case they present with their recommendations makes sense.
+That's one of the tips I've learned from Tom and Dave, and I can use it in the future to determine whether the investing case they present with their recommendations makes sense.
 If it does, I act accordingly and enjoy the profits.